-* APPOINTMENTS MADE USING THE BUTTON ABOVE ARE SUBJECT TO A FINAL SEPERATE CONFIRMATION.
-YOU WILL BE CONTACTED TO RECONFIRM THE PENDING APPOINTMENT.
-Thank You
+* APPOINTMENTS MADE USING THE BUTTON ABOVE ARE SUBJECT TO A SEPARATE FINAL CONFIRMATION.
+YOU WILL BE CONTACTED VIA EMAIL or PHONE or TEXT TO RECONFIRM THE PENDING APPOINTMENT.
+PLEASE FOLLOW THE INSTRUCTIONS SENT TO PROCEED.

 MY NOTARY SERVICE has been providing Notary Public Service since 2005.